bibanon/BASC-Archiver/documents/dan-chan-zip-format.rst

 * ``op``

-    This contains information about the posted who created the thread, if it exists, including the name and email address attached to the post.
-These are strings, containing any characters necessary.
-These are optional, and may be excluded if the information does not exist.
+    This contains information about the posted who created the thread.
+These may be excluded if the information does not exist or cannot be extracted, but this is not recommended.
+The subkeys are detailed below.

+    * ``name``

+        This key contains what is in the ``name`` field of the topic post of the thread.
+This is a string, and can contain any characters the original site supports in its name field.

+    * ``email``

+        This key contains what is in the ``email`` field of the topic post of the thread.
+This is a string, and can contain any characters the original site supports in its name field.
+It is important to note that this may contain a string that is not a valid email address.
+This is by design, as some sites let users post with this in their email field.

+    * ``tripcode``

+        This key contains what the ``tripcode`` of the topic post of the thread is displayed as.
+This may contain a standard tripcode or a secure tripcode, depending on what is supported by the base site and what the post contains.
+This is a string that can contain any characters necessary to represent the generated tripcode, but is expected to conform to standard tripcode formats.
+Leading and trailing whitespace should be stripped from this field.

 * ``sticky``

-    This represents whether the post is a 'sticky' post.
+    This boolean represents whether the post is a 'sticky' post.
 That is, whether the site management has 'stuck' it to the top of the image board.
-It may contain the value ``true`` or ``false``, and is to be generated at archive time.
+It may contain the value ``true`` or ``false``, and is generated at archive time.

 **created**